I've been crafting for over 50 years and watching craft-related video podcasts on Youtube for 5 years. I've even made a few podcasts myself.

 - You will then be directed to upload your video.
 While your video is uploading, you can do the admin.
 This will include creating a title, entering relevant keywords so your video can be easily found, and add the show notes in the description box.

-- You will also need to add categories, e.g. If your video is about knitting, then create a knitting category.
+- You will also need to add categories; e.g., if your video is about knitting, then create a knitting category.
 This will then always be selected by you for every knitting video you upload to YouTube.
-My videos tend to be about knitting, stitching & crochet, so I would create three separate categories and tick each one.
+My videos tend to be about knitting, stitching and crochet, so I would create three separate categories and tick each one.

 - Lastly, you will need to select a thumbnail for your video.
-This can be a picture selected by YouTube from your video, but alas it always seems to be the most unflattering one they can find.
-See photo 8.
+This can be a picture selected by YouTube from your video, but alas it always seems to be the most unflattering one they can find (see photo below).
 So I would recommend you select your own from the three options that usually come up or make your own using the dimensions YouTube gives you.
 Your thumbnail is what people will see in the menu when they are searching for a podcast to watch.

 - Then press publish.